uccser/cs-field-guide/text/curriculum-guides/ncea/en-assessment-guide-level-2-introduction.md

 Note that data types and representations currently covered in the field guide are in italics.
 Binary numbers is a prerequisite for colours, and are recommended for all students.
 Students who struggle with binary numbers should just aim to represent a few numbers in binary (e.g. their age, birthday, etc) and then move onto representing text.

 In general, we recommend choosing binary numbers for all projects.

-If students are using a common device as an example, chances are they won't be able to find out how it represents data, but they could say how they would represent the data if they had to write the program that is running on the device e.g. how they might store the name of a song, a date, the length of a file, the number of tracks etc. These will typically have minimum and maximum values that will dictate the number of bits needed to store them.

 This topic does not have excellence requirements.